AqwamCreates/DataPredict/docs/API/Optimizers/RootMeanSquarePropagation.md

 * Generally, the epsilon values are usually set to very small positive decimal numbers.

-* If you are unsure how epsilon works, then I recommend to leave the setting to default.
+* If you are unsure how epsilon works, then leave the setting to default.